Ally Sheedy: 1999–present: later career

-In 1999, Sheedy took over the lead role in the off-Broadway production of the musical Hedwig and the Angry Inch.
-She was the first female to play the part of the genderqueer Hedwig, but her run ended early amid "mixed" reviews.
-That same year, she was cast as a lead actress in Sugar Town, an independent film that featured an ensemble cast of actors and musicians.
+In September 1999, Sheedy took over the titular role in the off-Broadway production of the musical Hedwig and the Angry Inch.
+She was the first woman to play the part of the transsexual Hedwig, but her run ended two months early amid "mixed" reviews.
+That same year, she starred in the ensemble cast of the independent film Sugar Town.
+She also made a cameo appearance in the film adaptation of the play Advice from a Caterpillar, having starred in the show's 1991 off-Broadway production.